In This Article

 Vilius Dumcius

 But whether you should choose one over the other is not the only dilemma when looking for proxy servers.
 There are also HTTP proxies that come with their own benefits and use cases.
 VPNs are here too, protecting your privacy and security online.
-As confused as you may feel right now, we’re here to help you.
+As confused as you may feel right now, we’re here to help you understand what a SOCKS proxy is.

 As you may already know, our ISP, datacenter, mobile, and residential proxies have SOCKS5 support.
-In this blog, we’ll dig into SOCKS proxies a bit deeper.
-We’ll cover their versions, benefits, and differences from other proxies and VPNs so you can make the right decision.
+We’ll dig into SOCKS proxies a bit deeper.
+We’ll cover their versions, benefits, and differences from HTTP proxies and VPNs so you can make the right decision.

 A SOCKS Proxy – What It Is and How It Works

 A SOCKS proxy is a proxy server that uses the Socket Secure or SOCKS protocol to route your traffic.
-This internet protocol uses Transmission Control Protocol or TCP connections, or User Datagram Protocol or UDP connections to send and receive network packets across the web, without tunnel encryption.
+Transmission Control Protocol ( TCP ) and User Datagram Protocol (UDP) are used for connections to send and receive network packets across the web, without tunnel encryption.

 While it can hide your IP address and provide you with online privacy like any other proxy, the SOCKS protocol is much more versatile.
-The reason is that it can handle any type of traffic created by any protocol (SOCKS, HTTP, HTTPS, TCP, UDP, etc.) or program.
+The reason is that it can handle traffic created by almost any protocol (HTTP, HTTPS, FTP, SMTP, POP3, etc.) or program.

-It works by routing your internet traffic through another server via a TCP or UDP connection on your behalf.
+It works by routing your internet traffic through an intermediary server via a TCP or UDP connection on your behalf.
 Since it uses its own IP address the whole time, it protects your original identity, helping you bypass geo-restrictions and keep your online activities private.

 If you’re interested in a quick overview of the key pros and cons of SOCKS5 proxies, check out this video:

-SOCKS4 and SOCKS5 are two versions of the SOCKS network protocol, which operates on Layer 5 of the OSI model.
+SOCKS4 and SOCKS5 are two versions of the SOCKS network protocol, which operates on Layer 5 (the session layer) of the OSI model.
 The SOCKS5 protocol is considered superior or more advanced than SOCKS4, offering greater flexibility and functionality.

-Both types of SOCKS proxies work the same, connecting your device to the target web servers using another online identity.
-However, SOCKS4 proxies support only SOCKS and TCP protocols, while SOCKS5 proxies support SOCKS, DNS, UDP, and TCP protocols, making them more versatile for modern applications.
+Both SOCKS4 and SOCKS5 proxies work on the same principle, connecting your device to target web servers using another online identity.
+However, SOCKS4 proxies support only TCP connections, while SOCKS5 proxies support TCP, UDP, and remote DNS resolution, making them more versatile for modern applications.

 When it comes to businesses, SOCKS5 is valuable because it works with a wide range of applications and tools.
 From scraping dynamic and non-web-based content and verifying ads to market research and QA testing, it helps ensure seamless operations with minimal interruptions.